srsexton94/mutualaid-client/README.md

 ## Unsolved Problems
 At current publication the MVP scenario outlined below is considered successful; as is the first of the Moderate Stretch Goals (displaying posts sorted by type).

 The other stretch goals have not yet been attempted and contribution is welcomed.
-It is vaguely intended to proceed more or less in the order presented below, but the order is flexible should reason present itself.
+It is vaguely intended to proceed in the order presented below, but the order is more or less flexible.

 Additionally, a data collection and cleaning process is underway.
 Once the data is adequately formatted, it should be uploaded to the database.